Guidelines for fair value & disclosure of shares (ASC 820)

 The assets of the company is normally calculated as the NAV, which is the Net Asset Value per share in the financial statements between level 2 and level 3 investments.
 The investments given the value via the NAV can be redeemed at the Balance Sheet date and are kept at level 2.
 On the other hand, those investments that have been valued at NAV, but cannot be redeemed, are taken under level 3.

 Nonetheless, the investments valued at NAV that cannot be redeemed on the Balance Sheet date, but can be redeemed at some later point, needs the right judgement of professionals to figure out the proper presentation.

 In addition to this, the FASB launched the ASU 2015-07 entitled “Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent)” in efforts to make the financial reporting more consistent.

 How does this rule apply?

 For any employee benefit plan offered in a company, the fair market value of the assets and how the measurements are done have to comply with the FASB ASC 820 accounting rules (FASB Accounting Standards Codification® (ASC 820)).
 This rule has been created for getting the value of an asset and then reporting that value of investments in the financial statements of the plan.

 Every company has a different way of following the rule, as the complexity varies for each case based on the information available and the kinds of investments held.
-In short, any plan that only invests in the equity securities and mutual funds with fair values already available would find it much easier to comply with the FASB ASC 820 requirements.

 On the other hand, plans which hold investments that have a little (if any) market activity during the measurement date may find it tough to comply with the FASB ASC 820 requirements.
 These investments include certain fixed income securities, certain investment contracts with insurance companies, real estate/real estate funds, investments in limited partnerships and hedge funds.